-Reenacting History: a conversation with Mark Tribe and Geof Oppenheimer
+Reenacting History: A conversation with Mark Tribe and Geof Oppenheimer

-Agitated Histories curator Irene Hofmann will moderate a conversation with exhibiting artists Mark Tribe and Geof Oppenheimer about their use of reenactments as an artistic strategy to explore, challenge, and understand potent events in political history.
+In the auditorium at the New Mexico History Museum Free, sponsored by lannan Foundation Agitated Histories curator Irene Hofmann will moderate a conversation with exhibiting artists Mark Tribe and Geof Oppenheimer about their use of reenactments as an artistic strategy to explore, challenge, and understand potent events in political history.

 Geof Oppenheimer‘s work addresses the formal manifestation of political values.
 Through his diverse artistic practice, Oppenheimer presents political, social, and artis- tic binaries ranging from fascism vs. democracy, boutique vs. homespun, and detention vs. agency.
 Oppenheimer has participated in exhibitions at PS1/MOMA, the Aspen Art Museum, and the Berkeley Art Museum, among others.
 Oppenheimer is an Associate Professor of Practice in the Department of Visual Arts at the University of Chicago.